in-toto/attestation/spec/v1/digest_set.md

 Version: v1.1

-Set of one or more immutable digests for a single software artifact or metadata object.
+Set of one or more cryptographic digests, or other immutable references, for a single software artifact or metadata object.

 ## Schema